 - Change positions slowly, especially when you’re standing up after lying down.
 Try to sit for a couple of minutes before standing up.

 - Avoid sudden, fast movements of the head, such as looking up or around too quickly.

 - Try to avoid going up or down stairs as you may fall and hurt yourself if you become dizzy whilst on the stairs.
-If you have to use stairs, hold on to the banister if there is one.
+If you have to use stairs, hold on to the railing if there is one.

 - Avoid driving or operating dangerous equipment or machinery while you feel dizzy as this could be dangerous to yourself and others.

 - If you feel faint, try lying down flat.
 This will allow blood to reach your brain quickly.